michaelbarton/bioinformatics-zen/content/markup/software/longform/simple-functional-programming-in-r.markdown

 There are two parts to this function.
 The first uses `strsplit` to break up each entry on `" - "` into a vector with two elements.
-The `strsplit` automatically vectorises this operation to perform this on each vector element individually.
-The result of `strsplit` is therefore as follows:
+The `strsplit` automatically vectorises this operation to perform this on each element individually.
+The result of the `strsplit` operation is therefore as follows:

 <%= highlight %>
 strsplit(income, ' - ')